 5. Where can I find a pattern to make a shawl for myself?

 My immediate answer to this question would have you tried googling for ideas, or have you checked out Ravelry, which is quite often found through the various Google searches?
 Of course, there are times that I just scroll by these questions because I think it is best, otherwise my answer wouldn’t be very friendly.
 I understand that when you are in a group, you can get help from other members of the group, but the idea is also not to use the group as your personal Google.

 As you can see, there can be some very interesting questions asked within social media and especially Facebook.
 I understand that not everyone knows how to use Google extremely well, but at least trying to find things and then asking for help is better.
 I have seen some questions in one group, and they are very clear, and it makes you feel good.

 Here is one of those questions:

-1. I'm looking for a chart but I can't remember the name of it or who the artist was.
+1. I'm looking for a chart, but I can't remember the name of it or who the artist was.
 The chart had an owl flying a key to a lock in the ground.
 It was a relatively recent release.
-I remember it being a very beautiful chart with lots of soft colors.
-I've put every keyword I can think of into the search bar and am coming up with nothing (though my wish list keeps getting bigger every time I try to find this thing).
+I remember it being a very beautiful chart with lots of soft colours.
+I've put every keyword I can think of into the search bar, and I am coming up with nothing (though my wish list keeps getting bigger every time I try to find this thing).
 Can anyone help me out in identifying the chart that doesn't want to be found?

 This question was on the Heaven and Earth Design Facebook group and of course the person provided enough information that someone was very quickly able to tell them the name of the patter as well as the designer.
 This is the type of question that I enjoy seeing because at least it gives enough information so that people know you have done some looking and just need a little bit of help.